-The Mobile User Objective System will provide Net-Centric use of UHF SATCOM and provides the following enabling capabilities:
+The Mobile User Objective System will provide netcentric use of UHF SATCOM as well as the following enabling capabilities:

-- Beyond-line-of-site, communication-on-the-move to the warfighter with focus on usability. - Global communications to connect any set of users, regardless of location with the exception of polar regions. - Improved connectivity in stressed environments including urban canyons, mountains, jungle, weather and scintillation. - "Bandwidth on Demand" architecture that is future upgradeable with "smarts" on the ground and has accessibility to Global Information Grid (GIG), Non-secure Internet Protocol Router Network (NIPRNet), Secure Internet Protocol Router Network (SIPRNet), and Defense Information Systems Network (DISN).
+- Beyond-line-of-site communication for mobile warfighters with focus on usability. - Global communications to connect any set of users, regardless of location with the exception of polar regions. - Improved connectivity in stressed environments including urban canyons, mountains, jungle, weather and scintillation. - "Bandwidth on Demand" architecture that is future upgradeable with "smarts" on the ground and accessibility to Global Information Grid (GIG), Non-secure Internet Protocol Router Network (NIPRNet), Secure Internet Protocol Router Network (SIPRNet), and Defense Information Systems Network (DISN).